 As online media grows and evolves, online businesses thrive alongside this upward trend.
-Recent company reviews state that now every 5 in 8 businesses are operating online carrying out eCommerce business.
-With this boom in startups, it is great news for the economy and worldwide trade, however, like any business (online or offline) companies are still susceptible to legal implications if they don’t abide by the law.
+Recent company reviews state that now every 5 in 8 businesses are operating online carrying out e-commerce business.
+Like any business – online or offline) -companies are still susceptible to legal implications if they don’t abide by the law.

 If your whole operation conducts all of its activity through your website, not being incorporated can cause real issues.
 If you aren’t registered as a company it means that your company isn’t a separate legal and financial entity from yourself.
 Most people incorporate their online business in order for personal liability protection so that their own assets aren’t at risk if debts or bankruptcy occurs.
 Often when people set up an eCommerce shop in a hurry they forget to do this and if things go south quickly, the debts build and they become personally responsible for owed money.

 In addition, incorporating your business makes you look more professional, often offering tax benefits to you as the owner.
 In the future, if you’re planning on gaining investment for your company, maybe even employ staff, becoming incorporated is a crucial step to enable this future growth.

 A word of warning, however, whilst it does, for the most part, offer a level of security, even if you’re registered it doesn’t protect you from any criminal charges.